Polynomial T-depth Quantum Solvability of Noisy Binary Linear Problem: From Quantum-Sample Preparation to Main

-In this Letter, we provide a complete analysis of the quantum solvability of the NBLP.
-To this end, we considered two essential and independent processes of the algorithm.
-One is the process of loading the samples ($\in \mathfrak{S}$) into an entangled state $\ket{\psi}$, which is denoted by ${\cal P}_{\ket{\psi}}$.
-The ${\cal P}_{\ket{\psi}}$ is analysed to introduce a useful quantum gadget, called quantum random-access memory (QRAM)~\cite{Giovannetti2008-PRA, Giovannetti2008-PRL}.
-The other process involves the application of the main algorithm kernel ${\cal P}_A$, which is an optimised set of elementary gate operations.
-Here, we analyse an extendable form of ${\cal P}_A$, which can cover multiple problems, and apply the result to the binary setting.
-Subsequently, we analyse the number of repetitions of ${\cal P}_{\ket{\psi}} + {\cal P}_A$ required to determine the solution $\mathbf{s}$, where the exponential reduction in the quantum-sample complexity (argued in Refs.~\cite{Cross2015,Grilo2019}) is (re)derived and discussed, more intensively.
-Such an analysis allows us to account for the overall resource-consuming aspect, thereby facilitating a proper discussion of the quantum solvability of NBLP.
+In this paper, we present a complete analysis of the quantum solvability of the NBLP.
+In the analysis, we consider two essential and independent processes of the algorithm.
+One is loading the samples ($\in \mathfrak{S}$) into an highly entangled state $\ket{\psi}$, which is denoted by ${\cal P}_{\ket{\psi}}$.
+We design an optimal circuitry of ${\cal P}_{\ket{\psi}}$ by parallelising the layers of some expensive (i.e., $T$) quantum gates in the fault-tolerant level.
+The other process is the application of the main algorithm kernel ${\cal P}_A$, which is an optimised set of elementary gate operations.
+We analyse an extendable form of ${\cal P}_A$, which can cover multiple problems, and apply the result to a binary setting.
+The studies on ${\cal P}_{\ket{\psi}}$ and ${\cal P}_A$ have been independently performed thus far in separate contexts.
+For example, a recipe of optimisation of the process, similar to ${\cal P}_{\ket{\psi}}$, has been studied for a fixed architecture~\cite{Giovannetti2008-PRL}, which is designed to localize the error propagation~\cite{Matteo2020}.
+Likewise, the algorithms (i.e., ${\cal P}_A$ in our case) have been analysed based on a prior assumption of the quantum-sample accessibility; hence separately without any consideration of ${\cal P}_{\ket{\psi}}$.
+However, ${\cal P}_{\ket{\psi}}$ and ${\cal P}_A$ are systematically combined to form the quantum NBLP algorithm, and they should be studied together in a single framework\footnote{In this context, it was recently pointed out that for the discussion of the quantum solvability of noisy linear problem, not only the sample/time complexity but the superposition size of the prepared quantum-sample should be considered together~\cite{Song2022}.}.
+Thus, we analyse the number of repetitions of ${\cal P}_{\ket{\psi}} + {\cal P}_A$ required to determine the solution $\mathbf{s}$ in consideration of the interconnection between ${\cal P}_{\ket{\psi}}$ and ${\cal P}_A$.
+In the analysis, the exponential reduction in the quantum-sample complexity is derived based on a crucial condition of the solution test which has been overlooked in the previous works.
+This analysis allows us to account for the overall resource-consuming aspect, thereby facilitating a more comprehensive discussion on the quantum solvability of the NBLP.